-Windows Marketplace for Mobile 6.x closing down on May 9thAlex Wagner - Deputy Managing Editor, News Desk
+Windows Marketplace for Mobile 6.x closing down on May 9thAlex Wagner - Editorial Director of News and Content

 Still have a Windows Mobile 6.x (not Windows Phone) handset kicking around?
 If so, take note: Microsoft has announced that it'll be shutting down the Windows Marketplace for Mobile 6.x on May 9th, meaning that users will no longer be able to buy or download apps directly from the Marketplace.
 Any apps already installed on your device will still work after May 9th rolls around, and Microsoft notes that users will still be able to install apps from other sources, like directly from a developer or through third-party app outlets.